adrianodelr/ALQP-Solver/README.md

 dual value (inequalities): [[0.00]]
 ```

-For creating an unconstrained QP, the dimensions of the nonexistent matrices are set to zero, and an empty matrix is passed to the constructor:
+For creating an unconstrained QP, the dimensions of the nonexistent matrices are set to zero, and an empty matrix is passed to the update function:
 ```cpp
 // QP dimensions
 const int n = 2;